First Church in Boston

 First Church in Boston is a Unitarian Universalist Church (originally Congregationalist) founded in 1630 by John Winthrop's original Puritan settlement in Boston, Massachusetts.
-The current building, located on 66 Marlborough Street in the Back Bay neighborhood, was designed by Paul Rudolph in a modernist style after a fire in 1968.
+The current building, located in the Back Bay neighborhood, was designed by Paul Rudolph in a modernist style after a fire in 1968.
 It incorporates part of the earlier gothic revival building designed by William Robert Ware and Henry Van Brunt in 1867.
-The church has long been associated with Harvard University and Boston's Freedom Trail which includes the burial site of John Winthrop - Massachusetts’ first Governor who, as a member of First Church, fought for truth-telling and freedom.
+The church has long been associated with Harvard University and Boston's Freedom Trail, which includes the burial site of John Winthrop—Massachusetts's first Governor who, as a member of First Church, fought for truth-telling and freedom.